wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

    4. verify the price of the order and that the correct shipping costs have been applied
    5. log out of the Web Shop and close Internet Explorer
    <br /><br />

+   The weight is calculated from 2 to the power of (Frequency class + Damange class).
+   So 2 to 4 + 4 = 2 to the power of 8 = 256.

 2. Design a logical <strong>test structure</strong> to see what you need to cover your Requirements.
 Use TestCase-Design to create combinations of possible TestCases.